DealScorerDealScorer

 How Restaurant Businesses Make Money

-• Merchandise & otherBranded goods, gift cards, vending, third-party delivery uplift
+• Merchandise & otherBranded retail, gift cards, vending — small but high-margin

 Rule of Thumb